joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/04/01/crosswords/daily-puzzle-2024-04-02.html

 **Founder of World Central Kitchen Says Several Workers Killed in Gaza Airstrike**\
-`The disaster relief nonprofit has become a crucial source of food for desperate Gazans.
+`The nonprofit has become a crucial source of food for desperate Gazans.
 The Israeli military said it was investigating.`\
 https://nytimes.com/2024/04/01/world/middleeast/world-central-kitchen-strike-gaza.html

 **Trump Gets Bond Deal to Ward Off $454 Million Judgment, for Now**\